girlscript/winter-of-contributing/C_CPP/Fundamentals/Variadic Functions/Variadic-Functions.md

       #include<stdlib.h>
       #include<stdarg.h>

-      int sum(int args, ...) // here args is the number of intergers {
+      int sum(int args, ...) // here args is the number of integers {
           va_list ap; // the macro declares the argument parameter as ap